BurcinSayin/ButterflyValley/Secret/NPC/Eoghan_Moonseer.md

 4. Founded Butterfly Valley as a preparation for the coming temporal crisis
 5. Developed methods to identify and locate individuals with the "Deja Vu" ability

-## Role in Butterfly Valley
-- Founder and spiritual leader
-- Chief advisor on temporal matters and future events
-- Creator of strategies to counter the Eternal Vanguard's predicted actions
-- Trainer of diviners and strategic planners

 ## Secrets and Mysteries
-1. The Chrono-Codex: Eoghan possesses an ancient artifact called the Chrono-Codex, which enhances his divination abilities and allows him to perceive multiple possible timelines with greater clarity.

-2. Temporal Sensitivity: While not possessing the "Deja Vu" ability himself, Eoghan has developed an acute sensitivity to temporal fluctuations, allowing him to sense when major changes to the timeline occur.
+1. Temporal Sensitivity: While not possessing the "Deja Vu" ability himself, Eoghan has developed an acute sensitivity to temporal fluctuations, allowing him to sense when major changes to the timeline occur.

-3. The Prophecy Chamber: Within Butterfly Valley's headquarters, Eoghan has created a special chamber that amplifies his divination abilities, allowing for more detailed and far-reaching visions.
+2. The Prophecy Chamber: Within Butterfly Valley's headquarters, Eoghan has created a special chamber that amplifies his divination abilities, allowing for more detailed and far-reaching visions.

-4. Contingency Visions: Eoghan regularly experiences visions of potential futures where he is no longer present, allowing him to prepare Butterfly Valley for various scenarios.
+3. Contingency Visions: Eoghan regularly experiences visions of potential futures where he is no longer present, allowing him to prepare Butterfly Valley for various scenarios.

 ## Current Goals
 - Continue to provide guidance and predictions to Butterfly Valley